-Did you know data science is projected to grow at an average rate of 22% by 2030?
-Data science combines statistics, programming, mathematics, and machine learning—and it's now essential across industries, from healthcare and manufacturing to finance and retail.
-Data scientists are helping businesses leverage data to improve efficiency, drive innovation, and fuel growth.
+Did you know that data science is expected to grow at an average rate of 22% by 2030?
+Data science combines statistics, programming, math, and machine learning and is essential across industries, from medical to manufacturing and finance to retail.
+Data scientists play a key role in helping businesses leverage data to enhance efficiency, innovation, and growth.

 11 Books To Add To Your Reading List As A Data Scientist

-Here are the top 11 books every data scientist should consider reading in 2025:
+Below, we've listed the top 11 books that every data scientist should read in 2025:

 Python Data Science Handbook